githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

 Select the database [xwiki-platform-ratings-api-12.8-db.zip] as the current database by right-clicking on it in the _Explorer_ and executing the command _CodeQL: Set current database_.

+The following steps can be implemented in the exercise file [SqlInjection.ql](./java/sql-injection/src/SqlInjection.ql)

 1. Find all the methods with the name `getAverageRating`
    <details>
    <summary>Hints</summary>